GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 - Shared VPCs in both hub and spokes split management of network resources into specific (host) projects, while still allowing them to be consumed from the workload (service) projects
 - the design also lends itself to easy DNS centralization, both from on-prem to cloud and from cloud to on-prem

-Connectivity between the hub and the spokes is established via [VPC network peerings](https://cloud.google.com/vpc/docs/vpc-peering), which offer a higher bandwidth, lower latencies, at no additional costs and with a very low managemenet overhead.
+Connectivity between the hub and the spokes is established via [VPC network peerings](https://cloud.google.com/vpc/docs/vpc-peering), which offer a uncapped bandwidth, lower latencies, at no additional costs and with a very low managemenet overhead.
 Different ways of implementing connectivity, and related pros and cons, are discussed below.

 The following diagram shows the high-level design and it should be used as a reference for the following sections.
-The final number of subnets, and their IP addressing design will depend on the customer-specific requirements, and it can be easily changed via variables or external data files, without any need to edit the actual code.
+The final number of subnets, and their IP addressing design will depend on the user-specific requirements, and it can be easily changed via variables or external data files, without any need to edit the actual code.

 <p align="center">
   <img src="diagram.svg" alt="Networking diagram">